hello-robot/stretch_ros/README.md

 ## Known Issues

+ - The deep perception demos won't work with a default installation, since they require OpenCV compiled with OpenVINO.
  - There is no support for the Respeaker Microphone Array.
  - There is no support for the Dexterous Wrist.